sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 - p-values get misinterpreted; Some "Don'ts" : don't base your conclusions solely on whether an association or effect was found to be “statistically significant”; Don’t believe that an association or effect exists just because it was statistically significant.
 Don’t believe that an association or effect is absent just because it was not statistically significant.
 Don’t conclude anything about scientific or practical importance based on statistical significance (or lack thereof).

 ## Should we include some notes on Bayesian analysis?

+## Computational resources

+The extra experiments in this blog post (the addition task discussed in Section 4.1.1) were performed on a single L4 GPU (24GB RAM) on a Lightning AI Cloud instance.
+The statistical analysis (confidence intervals, p-values) was performed on a laptop.

 <!--
 ## Suggested workflow for evaluating language models